Tamer-Saleh/S1GFlood-Detection/README.md

             ├———<region><year><XY>.png
 ```

 ### :truck: Datasets <a name="dataset"></a>

+The full train and test code will be released soon.
 You can download our novel public S1GFloods dataset through the following link:

 - [x] [S1GFloods][baidu drive](https://pan.baidu.com/s/1PCRlwbumZXE480BGT96l3Q) Passward: (bkg7)